gvwilson/thirdbit/src/fiction/iffy/index.md

 who would like some mango sorbet?"

 Back in her room,
-Iffy closed her eyes and opened her nature book.
+Iffy closed her eyes and opened her bird book.
-"'Course it'd be you," she muttered to the blobfish that looked back at her.
+"'Course it'd be you," she muttered to the vulture that glared back at her.
 She slammed the book closed tossed it back on the bedside table.
 She didn't know if she had been looking forward to the trip to Mount Tyree or not, but she definitely wasn't looking forward to trying to fill another day in Halley,